Abnomally/The-Battle-of-Bunker-Hill-by-Max-Seijn/index.md

 Principle: a fundamental truth or proposition that serves as the foundation for a system of belief or behavior or for a chain of reasoning.

 Redoubt: a defensive fortification that is outside the main defensive line. it is meant to protect soldiers that are outside the main line.
+They are usually cobbled togther from whatever materials are present.
 Most are earthwork and wood, but some can be stone or more resitant materials.

 #### Works Cited